 Studio photographers will appreciate that the Nikon D610 (unlike the D3400) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D610 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D3400 has been discontinued (but can be found pre-owned on ebay).
-As a replacement in the same line of cameras, the D3400 was succeeded by the Nikon D3500, while the D610 does not have a direct successor.
+Both the D3400 and the D610 have been discontinued, but can regularly be found used on ebay.
+The D3400 was replaced by the Nikon D3500, while the D610 does not have a direct successor.
 Further information on the features and operation of the D3400 and D610 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Nikon D610 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D3400 or the Nikon D610 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.